qlangdon/sppIDer/README.md

 <p>Before running sppIDer all the scripts needed to be downloaded and kept together.
 Both the combineRefGenomes.py and sppIDer.py scripts need to be edited before the initial run to include the path to these sppIDer scripts as well as the paths to the prerequisites.
 These are noted as "#EDIT" in the scripts.</p>

 <h3>Basic Steps</h3>
-<p>combineRefGenomes.py needs to be run first to combine all the desired reference genomes and make the required dictonaries. </p>
+<p>combineRefGenomes.py MUST to be run first to combine all the desired reference genomes and make the required dictonaries.
+The combine reference genome must be formatted as "SpeciesName-chr#" for each chromosome/scaffold to be correctly parsed and plotted. </p>
-<p>sppIDer.py requires the combo ref from above and either one or two fastq files as input. sppIDer.py --h will inform you and basic usage.
+<p>sppIDer.py requires the combo ref from running "combineRefGenomes.py" and either one or two fastq files as input. sppIDer.py --h will inform you and basic usage.
 More details about what these scripts do can be found in sppIDer_manual.docx and details on the input and output can be found in sppIDerOutput.txt</p>

 <h3>Many improvments are planned to make sppIDer more useable and will be available soon.</h3>